Traveling to see us? Please read this important information

 Phone and Virtual Visits are Not Available

-We currently do not offer phone or virtual follow-up visits.
-Follow-up must be done in-person in our Seattle clinic.
+We currently do not offer phone or virtual follow-up visits except for patients who are located within the state of Washington.
+Otherwise, follow-up must be done in-person in our Seattle clinic.
 If you have short follow-up questions after your visit you can email us through our patient portal.

 Where to Stay – How to Find Us